techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=139
 (299)
 The class is the primary class that has the driver information.

-a.
-DriverManager
+A. DriverManager

-b.
-Driver
+B. Driver

-c.
-ODBCDriver
+C. ODBCDriver

-d.
-None of the others
+D. None of the others

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: